Debt Camel

 FOS is very friendly.
 You just have to say what happened and why you feel it is unfair.
 You don’t need a solicitor to help you do this.
 You don’t have to argue a legal case or say what rules your lender has broken.

-From mid 2019 there have been a string of good results from FOS against Amigo and other guarantor lenders.
+From mid 2019 there have been a string of good results from FOS against guarantor lenders for borrowers and guarantors.

 Getting help with this